bitcoin-tools/nodebuilder/.github/SECURITY.md

 ## Supported Versions

-We are currently providing security updates for the following versions:
+We are providing security updates for the following versions:

 - The two most recent [releases](https://github.com/bitcoin-tools/nodebuilder/releases)
 - All releases from the last 30 days